jvalin17/RestaurantAPI/README.md

             "zipcode": 75010
  	}

-##### 6. Update a restaurant - A restaurant is updated
+##### 6.Update a restaurant - A restaurant is updated
 Request Type: PUT
 Url - http://127.0.0.1:5002/restaurants/2 (ends with address Id) Example JSON:

             {
             "category": "Chinese",
             "city": "Houston",
             "state": "TX",
             "street": "112 Lamar Blvd.",
             "zipcode": 72709
             }

-##### 7. Get restaurant(s) by name / city/ category/total scoreQuery restaurants with possible filters by restaurant name, city, category or total score.Example: Find Mexican restaurant(s) in San Jose (or zip code) with total score above 3 stars
+##### 7.Get restaurant(s) by name / city/ category/total scoreQuery restaurants with possible filters by restaurant name, city, category or total score.Example: Find Mexican restaurant(s) in San Jose (or zip code) with total score above 3 stars
 Request Type: GET
 To get all restaurants
 Url- http://127.0.0.1:5002/restaurants

 Request Type: GET
 To get restaurants based on restaurant category/location/Rating, you can modify below url based on your requirement.
 The results will only be shown for restaurants that have at least 1 rating.
 Url- http://127.0.0.1:5002/restaurants?category=Italian&city=Austin

-##### 8. Create a rating for a restaurant by a user - A rating is created for a restaurant by a user
+##### 8.Create a rating for a restaurant by a user - A rating is created for a restaurant by a user
 Request Type: POST
 Url – http://127.0.0.1:5002/restaurants
 Example JSON

             {
             "category": "Mexican",
             "city": "Philadelphia",
             "ratings": 3,